heig-vd-dai-course/heig-vd-dai-course/16.03-semester-review-and-exam-preparation/01-course-material/PRESENTATION.md

 ##### Elements to improve for next year

+- Improve some criteria in the evaluation grid to make them clearer.
-- Nothing else to improve in our opinion.
+- Other than that, nothing else to improve in our opinion.
 We think it is the perfect practical work to close the loop of the teaching unit.
 Do you agree?

 ### Course materials